 RISK ASSESSMENT AND STRATEGIC PLANNING.
 The Credit Union will identify “at risk” loans before payment performance issues emerge.
 At a minimum, the risk assessment and strategic planning will consider the following:

-The number and volume of adjustable rate mortgage loans that are at risk of default because of impending resets, including junior lien equity loans with subordinate lien positions to senior adjustable rate mortgages;
+The number and volume of adjustable-rate mortgage loans that are at risk of default because of impending resets, including junior lien equity loans with subordinate lien positions to senior adjustable-rate mortgages;

 The number and volume of mortgage loans that are stated income, brokered, and/or non-traditional (e.g., interest only payments), as these types of loans are of higher risk than traditional mortgage loans;